 - Co-Director, MGH/McLean Psychiatry Residency Research Concentration Program

 - Instructor in Psychiatry, Harvard Medical School

-Dr. John Denninger is director of research at the Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital (MGH).
+Dr. John Denninger is director of clinical training at the Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital (MGH).
 He also serves as Psychiatrist at MGH, as Instructor in Psychiatry at Harvard Medical School, and as Senior Advisor in the MGH/McLean Psychiatry Residency Research Concentration Program.

-- Medical Director, Benson-Henry Institute for Mind Body Medicine, Massachusetts General Hospital
+- Medical Director, Benson-Henry Institute for Mind Body Medicine

 - Education Director, Osher Center for Integrative Medicine, Brigham and Women’s Hospital